matt-fonto/react_testing/01_fundamentals.md

 - Allows us to test individual UI components in isolation
 - Component testing is added to `cypress/component`
+- Cypress uses the same test runner, commands, and API to test components as it does to pages.
+The only difference, thought, is that it uses a development server instead of rendering a complete website, which results in faster tests and fewers deps

 ```
 npx cypress open --component